erikjansson/Now-Playing/README.md

 Class that returns information about the current track playing, using the Last.fm API.

-Requires PHP 5, as well as a Last.FM API key: http://www.last.fm/api/account
+Requires PHP 5, and a Last.fm API key: http://www.last.fm/api/account

 Author: Erik Jansson - <hello@erikjansson.net>